StackVista/stackstate-docs/stackpacks/integrations/wmi.md

 ### Installation

-After installing the StackState Agent for Windows, the integration can be configured.
-The integration is included in the StackState Agent for Windows, no additional installation steps are required.
+After installing StackState Agent V2 for Windows, the integration can be configured.
+The integration is included in StackState Agent V2 for Windows, no additional installation steps are required.
 The WMI integration has to be configured.

 ### Configuration